artdgn/pos-pow-splitter/README.md

-# A contract that will transfer ETH / ERC20 / ERC721 only one fork but not the other
+# A contract that will transfer ETH / ERC20 / ERC721 on only one fork but not the other

 # Deployed: